alehof/MemeGenerator/Readme.txt

 With hot new features, like editable text, pics and a sharing function for spreading your memes around the world.

-Fully customizable text, drag it, color it, size it and give it a cool font.
+Fully customizable text: color it, size it and give it a cool font.

 Up to 10 chooseable meme-templates and add go out in the world for unlimited meme-template potential.